Want to Win the Presidency 2020? Invest in States Today

 Majority Control, U.S. House of Representatives

-New congressional maps are constitutionally-mandated to be drawn every 10 years in order to account for population growth and other cultural/diversity shifts.
+New congressional maps are constitutionally-mandated to be drawn every 10 years in order to account for population growth and other cultural/diversity shifts; the next maps will be drawn in 2021.
 Every state has its own unique process on how the new district lines are drawn, but in general, control of the Governor’s office and the State House or State Senate are the key to drawing fair lines following the next Census.
 Investing today in key Governor’s races and other state legislative contests races is a much wiser move than over-investing in difficult U.S. House races every two years for the next decade.

 Every state sends two U.S. Senators to Washington D.C.
-Republicans currently control all three branches of government in 26 states (compared to 8 states for Democrats).
+Republicans took control of state government in 20 states in the 2010 "Tea Party Wave" year; Democrats retook control of 8 states in 2018.
 For obvious reasons, the party with the most control of the local political infrastructure enters every new election cycle with a decided advantage.

 The Judiciary System

 State and local governments impact the daily lives of American families much more directly than the federal government.
-Consider what happened in Virginia in 2017: Voters selected a Democratic Governor, came within one seat of taking control of the Virginian House, and came up short in efforts to take control of the Virginia Senate.
+Consider what happened in Virginia in 2017: Voters selected a Democratic Governor, came within one seat of taking control of the Virginia House, and nearly took control of the Virginia Senate.
 Just by changing the person behind the Governor's desk, Virginia was able to expand Medicare to 400,000 people within a few months of the election.
 As the saying goes, close only counts in horseshoes and hand grenades, but that's not entirely true.
 Sometimes, "close" can literally change people's lives for the better.